mitchmitchell/trailer-monitor/README.md

 # TrailerMonitor

+An IoT monitoring system based on the Particle Electron and Particle Asset Tracker kit.

-## A Particle project named TrailerMonitor
+## A Particle project

 Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for NewTrailerMonitor.